flavien-perier/eco-webserver/README.md

 Each time a user requests a resource, it is cached.
 If the resource is requested again, its TTL will be incremented by 1 to a maximum of 10.

 At each cache cycle (every 15 minutes in the default configuration), all TTL values are decremented by 1 and those falling to 0 are deleted from the cache.

+Minification operations on resources are kept in a disk cache.
+The objective here is not to redo a minification operation that would have already been done in the past.
+Consequently, the cache associates the sha256 sum of a resource with its result after processing.